MrYsLab/s3-extend/docs/usage.md

 computer, but only a single instance of a microcontroller may be run at a time.
 For example,
 you may run a Raspberry Pi and an Arduino simultaneously, and use one to control the other.
-However, you may not run two of the same type of controller at the same.
+However, you may not run two of the same type of controllers at the same.

 Running
 two boards that use a serial link is an advanced and experimental feature and not recommended nor